project-error/projecterror.dev/docs/npwd/start/Install.md

 ### Framework Integration
-If you are using a popular framework such as *ESX* or *QBCore*, you can easily integrate NPWD using the corresponding premade compatbility resource(s), these should automatically configure *NPWD* to work with your framework.
+If you are using a popular framework such as *ESX* or *QBCore*, you can easily integrate NPWD using the corresponding premade compatibility resource(s), these should automatically configure *NPWD* to work with your framework.

 Follow the written documentation for [ESX](../framework/esx) and [QB-Core](../framework/qb-core) for the altered installation.